 Army MOS 18x: Your Fast Track to Special Forces

-• MOS 18X offers a direct path to Special Forces for civilians with no prior military experience
+• MOS 18X offers a direct avenue to Special Forces for civilians without prior military experience.

-• The program includes intense physical and mental training, culminating in the Special Forces Qualification Course
+• The program entails rigorous physical and mental training, culminating in the Special Forces Qualification Course.

-• Successful 18X candidates become Green Berets, specializing in weapons, engineering, medical, or communications roles
+• Successful 18X candidates become Green Berets, specializing in roles such as weapons, engineering, medical, or communications.

 Understanding 18X: The Special Forces Candidate Program